mostlyken/aws-mostly-one-pager/README.md

 #### Analytics

-Exploratory analysis and business intelligence often get slowed down by the regulatory approval processes.
+Exploratory analysis and business intelligence often get slowed down by the internal approval processes and overburdened data engineers and analytics teams.
 With MOSTLY AI, teams can freely explore synthetic datasets that mirror the original, enabling rapid insights without compliance barriers.

+#### External data sharing

+Organizations often need to share data with partners, vendors, or regulators, but direct access to sensitive information is risky.
+MOSTLY AI enables secure collaboration by generating curated synthetic datasets that preserve statistical value while protecting privacy.
+This allows teams to exchange meaningful data externally without exposing confidential records.

+#### Cloud migration

+Moving sensitive data to the cloud can raise compliance and security concerns.
+With MOSTLY AI, organizations can generate privacy-safe synthetic datasets that mirror production data, enabling smooth migration, validation, and testing of cloud environments without exposing regulated information.

 #### Testing and QA